 Diet must also be managed.
-Ferrets tend to be ’grazers’ or nibblers when they eat.
-Therefore, it is preferable to provide numerous small meals daily to provide a more consistent food intake, which helps level out the blood glucose levels.
-Sugary foods, such as fruit and molasses-containing treats, must be avoided, as they cause rapid swings in blood sugar and accompanying surges in insulin.
+Ferrets tend to be “grazers” or nibblers when they eat, so it is best to provide numerous small meals daily to provide a more consistent food intake, which also helps level out blood glucose levels.
+Sugary foods, such as fruit and treats containing molasses, must be avoided, as they cause rapid swings in blood sugar and accompanying surges in insulin.
 Most veterinarians recommend ferrets with insulinoma eat a high-protein, moderate-fat, low-carbohydrate, commercially available ferret food.

-If a ferret experiences a sudden collapse or a hypoglycemic coma, emergency treatment is critical for its survival.
-Immediately rub honey, Karo syrup, maple syrup, or corn syrup onto the gums (be careful if the ferret is experiencing a seizure, as there is a danger of being bitten.)
+If a ferret collapses or experiences a hypoglycemic coma, emergency treatment is critical for its survival.
+At home, owners should immediately rub honey, karo syrup, maple syrup, or corn syrup onto the ferret’s gums.
+If the ferret is experiencing a seizure, be careful to avoid being bitten.
 The ferret will absorb a small amount of sugar through the gums to help stop the seizure.
-Then, rush your ferret to the veterinarian, who will administer an intravenous sugar solution to treat the other symptoms of hypoglycemia until the seizure stops, and the ferret can swallow.
-The animal must be started on oral medication to raise its blood sugar as soon as it is awake and stable.
+Then, rush your ferret to the veterinarian, who will administer an intravenous sugar solution and anti-seizure drugs to treat the other symptoms of hypoglycemia.
+As soon as the ferret is awake and stable, your veterinarian will give it oral medication to raise its blood sugar.
 A ferret undergoing continuous seizures from hypoglycemia will likely suffer brain damage and death if not treated.

 What is the prognosis?